Peter Vanderkaay: 2004-2012 Olympics

-At the 2004 Summer Olympics, Vanderkaay was a member of the 4×200-meter freestyle relay team, along with Michael Phelps, Ryan Lochte, and Klete Keller, that beat the favored Australian team of Ian Thorpe, Grant Hackett, Michael Klim, and Nicholas Sprenger.
+At the 2004 Summer Olympics, in Athens, Greece, Vanderkaay was a member of the 4×200-meter freestyle relay team, along with Michael Phelps, Ryan Lochte, and Klete Keller, swimming a combined time of 7:07.33 in the finals, finishing only .13 seconds ahead of the favored Australian team of Ian Thorpe, Grant Hackett, Michael Klim, and Nicholas Sprenger that swam a 7:07.46.
+Vanderkay on the third leg of the relay final helped push out the American relay team's lead a little, after Phelps established a one-second lead in the opening leg.